robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ----
 1. Test local access to your Vultr FormR VM.

-2. Get the VM IP address from your Vultr-FormR0 console
+2. Get the VM IP address from your Vultr-FormR0 VM

 ![GetVultrIP](./images/fr0302-12_Get-Vultr-IP.png "GetVultrIP")